 You pass by a bench, and a candy sits on it.
 “Yummy!” – You pick up the candy and toss it in your mouth.

 Further on, a passer-by offers you a shiny red apple.
 “Fruit is healthy!” – You grab it and sink your teeth in it.
 Finally, you walk by a snack.
-It’s unwrapped, bitten and lays on the floor.
+It lays on the pavement, unwrapped and bitten.
 “I could use sugar!” – pick it up eat the rest.

 “Ewww!?” … you’re thinking?
 Then you’re the right audience for this post 😉